 Reducing the imaging time increases throughput.
 You can also increase the baud rate to increase the transmission time and increase throughput.
 Make sure the communication settings at the printer match those at the host.
-Using a baud rate of 19200 is almost twice as fast as 9600 baud.
-Using a baud rate of 38400 is almost twice as fast as 19200 baud.

 General Format Tips and Hints

 The following tips and hints are helpful to keep in mind when designing MPCLII formats.